Skip to content

 #Does a flickering TV mean it’s broken?

 Not necessarily.
-Many flickering cases clear up with cable checks or a firmware update and don’t involve any hardware failure.
-Persistent flickering after full troubleshooting does indicate a failing component, but that doesn’t always mean the TV is beyond repair.
+Many flickering cases clear up with a cable check or firmware update.
+Persistent flickering after full troubleshooting does indicate a failing component, but a $20–$45 power board replacement is a far cry from a broken TV that needs full replacement.

 #Is screen flickering covered by Toshiba’s warranty?